Rs 33,700 cr allocated under Swachh Bharat Mission since 2014

 -

-Union government has allocated over Rs 33,700 crore under the 'Swachh Bharat Mission' since its launch in 2014, the Lok Sabha was informed today.
+Union government has allocated over Rs 33,700 crore under the 'Swachh Bharat Mission' since its launch in 2014, the Lok Sabha was informed on Thursday.

 In a written reply, Drinking Water and Sanitation Minister Uma Bharti said Rs 2,850 crore, Rs 6,525 crore, Rs 10,513 crore and Rs 13,948.27 crore were allocated respectively during 2013-14, 14-15, 15-16 and 16-17.